goncaloalvarez/ios-module-architecture/wiki/Component.md

 # A Plain UIViewController

-We will get started with a project that has already been set up with the project structure described in the [previous section](https://github.com/dchohfi/ios-module-architecture/blob/master/wiki/Home.md).
+We will get started with a simple iOS project to focus on the individual layers of a `Module`.

 Our goal is to create a login flow and we will start with a plain `UIViewController` subclass.